JonathanMLines/Google-Data-Analytics-Project/README.md

 ## Process

 ### Tidy up columns.
 Covert trip_duration from seconds to minutes.
 Age is more useful than birth_year.
 Split start_time into month weekday and hour.
-Knowing if trip is over more than one day might be useful.
-Change usertype factors to Member and Casual.
+Knowing if a trip is over more than one day might be useful.
+Change user-type factors to Member and Casual.

 ```R
 trips.cleaned <- trips.cleaned |>